How To

 Bulking

-Bulking is simply eating more calories than what you are used to eating, but it is not as simple as it seems.
+Bulking is eating more calories than what you are used to eating, but it is not as simple as it seems.
 Your calories need to be from healthy bodybuilding foods and not from junk foods like pizza, chips, and cookies.
-The other hard part of bulking is determining your BMR or basal metabolic Rate.
-(Your BMR is basically the number of calories you would burn if you stayed in bed all day.)
-See this month's "Did you know" to find out hoe to determine your BMR.
+The other hard part of bulking is determining your BMR or basal metabolic rate.
+(Your BMR is the number of calories you would burn if you stayed in bed all day.)
+See this month's "Did you know" to find out how to determine your BMR.

 Cutting

 While cutting, your prime concern should be keeping muscle loss to a minimum.
-That is why you do not want to crash diet and try losing weight to fast or you are most likely going to lose most of your hard earned muscle.
-To start, you should lower your calories from your BMR to roughly 300 fewer calories a day.
-You can change that number according to the results but 300 is a good number to start out at.
+That is why you do not want to crash diet and try losing weight too fast or you are going to lose most of your hard-earned muscle.
+To start, you should lower your calories from your BMR to 300 fewer calories a day.
+You can change that number according to the results but 300 is a good number to start at.
 You can either eat less food or do more cardiovascular exercise to burn these calories.
 How you do it will depend on the individual.

-Some bodybuilders like to bulk up to the size of elephants before they decide that they have gained to much fat, and then they go on a cutting diet.
-Others seem to always be sporting a low body fat percentage year round and slowly gain muscle as time goes on.
+Some bodybuilders like to bulk up to the size of elephants before they decide that they have gained too much fat, and then they go on a cutting diet.
+Others seem to always be sporting a low body fat percentage year-round and slowly gain muscle as time goes on.
 Again, how you go about it will depend on personal preference.
-I always try to stay relatively lean even during the off season because I cannot stand the thought of gaining fat.
+I always try to stay lean even during the offseason because I cannot stand the thought of gaining fat.

 So can I gain muscle while losing body fat as well?
-Some bodybuilder's genetics allow for this while most of us sit in awe wondering how they did it.
+Some bodybuilders' genetics allow for this while most of us sit in awe wondering how they did it.
 You need to decide what you want to do with your body right now.
-Do you carry around to much fat; are you to skinny, to small in the upper body?
+Do you carry around too much fat; are you too skinny, too small in the upper body?
 All of these factors determine what you decide to do with yourself.
 You are the only one responsible for the results you receive

 About the Author